|

-What do modern DNA studies tell us about evolution?
+What does DNA reveal about evolution?

 Introduction